Do you want a foolproof way to decorate with color? Follow this color theory series to learn more. Today it’s all about complementary color scheme!

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 Continuing on in our color theory series, I’m going to share with you a complementary color scheme in interior design.
-To learn the basics of color theory, make sure to read this article first.
+Read more in the post, the basics of color theory.

 What is a complementary color?

 Complementary colors are the complete opposite colors on the color wheel and it’s no wonder when we see navy walls with browny/orange leather couch or chairs that it looks soooo good!